top of page

 Vulvar Irritation

-• For temporary relief consider VagiKool feminine cold pack.
-This can be used to calm down the irritation/infection no matter what the cause.
+• For temporary relief, consider VagiKool feminine cold pack.
+This can be used to calm down the irritation/infection, no matter what the cause.
 Anyone who suffers from vulvar irritation should order one of these cool packs.
 Use it along with medication to treat the infection/irritation.

-Antibiotics To Treat Vaginal Infection
+Antibiotics To Treat Vaginal Infections

-• For yeast infections: anti-fungal medications are used.
+• For yeast infections, antifungal medications are used.

 • Examples: Fluconazole, Terconazole, Lotrisone cream.